 In January 2018, the Department for Environment, Food and Rural Affairs (Defra) published its 25 Year Plan to Improve the Environment, which sets out goals for improving the environment and protecting plants, trees and wildlife species.
 You can download the report in full from the government’s publications page.

 As well as conducting desk-based research, the team will collect the views of the environmental sector through a combination of an online survey and focus groups on particular topics.
-Those interested in contributing to the project, can complete the online survey until Thursday 27th June or contact Emma Jones.

 Our first focus group will be held in Birmingham on 2nd July.
 Discussions will focus on assessing the core areas of the plan and the extent to which technology and environmental services are available and ready to be deployed to deliver its goals in a cost-effective manner.
 The session is an opportunity to help to shape policy and research and development/innovation priorities in these environmental domains.